 Communication, Critical thinking, Cultural understanding, Ethics, Environmental literacy,

 - Learning Outcomes

-- At the end of the paper students should have acquired the ability to critically evaluate existing conceptions of corporate roles, rights and practices.
+Students who successfully complete this paper will acquire the ability to critically evaluate existing conceptions of corporate roles, rights and practices.